 In standard search theory, workers typically climb up the job ladder by transitioning to higher-paying jobs (e.g. McCall, 1970; Burdett and Mortensen, 1998).
-However, an expanding body of micro-datasets reveals that a substantial portion of job-to-job or employer-to-employer transitions involve earnings or wage cuts, with these cases generally exceeding a third of such transitions.
-The prevalence of earnings cuts upon transitions (hereafter, ECUTs) may indicate inefficiencies within the labor market or declines in worker well-being.
-Understanding the motivations behind ECUTs provides insights into underlying labor market dynamics and identifying potential targets for policy intervention.
+However, an expanding body of micro-datasets reveals that a substantial portion of job-to-job or employer-to-employer transitions involve earnings or wage cuts, with these cases generally exceeding a third of such transitions.12 The prevalence of earnings cuts upon transitions (hereafter, ECUTs) may contribute to widening earnings inequality or declines in worker well-being.
+Examining the motivations underlying these transitions and ECUTs shed light on the mechanisms shaping labor market dynamics and the evolution of earnings trajectories.

 Recent research has proposed several potential explanations for ECUTs across four main dimensions.
 First, limitations in data structure may introduce measurement errors that overestimate the incidence of "real" cuts upon transitions (e.g. Bertheau and Vejlin, 2022).
 Second, certain employer characteristics, such as better productivity or learning environment, lead workers to accept lower initial wages in anticipation of future wage growth within the same employer (e.g. Postel-Vinay and Robin, 2002; Cahuc et al., 2006; Gregory, 2020).
 Third, non-wage compensation, or job amenities, may play a role in ECUTs (e.g. Hall and Mueller, 2018; Sorkin, 2018).
-Finally, ECUTs may result from reallocation shocks, or so-called "Godfather shock", which relate to the individual reasons including family-related or school-related issues (e.g. Moscarini and Postel-Vinay, 2018).
+Finally, ECUTs may result from reallocation shocks, or so-called "Godfather shock", which relate to the individual reasons such as family-related or school-related issues (e.g. Moscarini and Postel-Vinay, 2018).
 While these explanations offer valuable insights, empirical evidence quantifying their relative contributions to transitions and earnings cuts remains scarce, constraining our understanding of the primary drivers of ECUTs.
 Furthermore, there is limited exploration of how specific employer characteristics might shape future earnings trajectories following these transitions.

 This paper addresses the aforementioned challenges from two main parts.
-First, I utilize the Longitudinal Employer-Household Dynamics (LEHD) and the National Survey of College Graduates (NSCG) data to empirically examine transitions and
+First, I utilize the Longitudinal Employer-Household Dynamics (LEHD) and the National Survey of College Graduates (NSCG) data to empirically examine ECUTs and earn-